-1,032 asylum seekers resided in reception centres as of the end of 2020, thereby marking an occupancy rate of 25%.
+2,447 asylum seekers resided in reception centres as of the end of 2021, thereby marking an occupancy rate of 47%.

 Wherever possible, there is a genuine effort to accommodate nuclear families together and in separate rooms.
 Single asylum seekers are accommodated together with others, although conditions vary considerably from one centre to another.
 Some of the shelters are used for accommodation predominantly of a certain nationality or nationalities.
-For example, prior to its closure, Vrazhdebna shelter in Sofia accommodated predominantly Syrians and Iraqis, Voenna Rampa shelter in Sofia accommodate mixed nationalities, such as in Harmanli reception centre, Banya reception centre and Ovcha Kupel shelter in Sofia.
+For example, prior to its closure, Vrazhdebna shelter in Sofia accommodated predominantly Syrians and Iraqis, Voenna Rampa shelter in Sofia accommodates almost exclusively Afghan and Pakistani asylum seekers, while the other reception centres accommodate mixed nationalities, such as in Harmanli reception centre, Banya reception centre and Ovcha Kupel shelter in Sofia.

-228 Both permanent and for first arrivals.
+Both permanent and for first arrivals.
 Note that the Refugee Reception Centre Sofia has 3 reception shelters, namely Ovcha Kupel, Vrazhdebna and Voenna Rampa.